AI Agents

 Agent Updates

 Daintree can check and update agent CLI versions.
-Updates work through:
+Updates run through:

-brew upgrade <package> - Custom command — per-agent update command
+brew upgrade <package> - Custom command: a per-agent update command

 Check current agent versions and manage updates in the agent settings.